-- If such a thing doesn’t happen, then again install the USB drivers, or change the USB cable or USB port.
+- If such a thing doesn’t happen, install the USB drivers again or change the USB cable or USB port.

-- It the problem persists, that means you’ve a USB connection problem in PC.
-To fix this issue, refer our guide:
+- If the problem persists, that means you have a USB connection problem in your PC.
+To fix this issue, refer to our guide:

 - Moreover, check the Auto Reboot and F.Reset Time options.